cybergarage/round-cc/doc/round_tour.md

   [0] 192.168.100.26:7476 # --> node ipaddr:port
 ```

-When the `list` command outputs only a cluster, Round uses the cluster as default.
-Otherwise use `use` commad to select a target cluster:
+The `list` command outputs only a current cluster.
+Round uses the cluster name, `round`, as default.
+Otherwise use `use` command to select a other target cluster:

 ```
 round> use <cluster name>